8 Key Performance Indicators for Quality Releases (Panaya Test Dynamix Review)

 • Business users: Automated documentation of test evidence and defects.

-• Functional analysts: Automation of repetitive testing activities.
+• Functional Analyst: Automation of repetitive testing activities.

 • Professional testers: Seamlessly improves business knowledge capture.

-• Defect solvers: Reduces back and forth with the testers.
+• Defect solvers: Reduce back and forth with the testers.

 What else you should know about this solution